ultimate-notion/ultimate-notion/docs/usage/db_querying.md

 *Rollup* property allows aggregations like Group By operations in SQL.
 The two missing, basic, SQL query operations are the Where and Order By clauses, which correspond to *filtering* and *sorting* in Notion.
-These are especially useful in Notion when we want to retrieve specific pages from a Notion given some conditions on properties.
+These are especially useful in Notion when we want to retrieve specific pages from a database given some conditions on properties.
 Ultimate Notion provides a programatic way, inspired by [PySpark] and [Polars], to query Notion databases.

 We first create a Notion session and retrieve a page called `Tests`, which we assume